andrew/ultimate-awesome/README.md

 - [awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows.
 - [awesome-software-patreons](https://github.com/uraimo/awesome-software-patreons) - A curated list of awesome programmers and software projects you can support!.
 - [awesome-github](https://github.com/fffaraz/awesome-github) - A curated list of awesome GitHub tools, libraries, resources, and shiny things.
-- [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
 - [awesome-proxmox-ve](https://github.com/Corsinvest/awesome-proxmox-ve) - A collection of awesome Proxmox VE documentation, tools, api, blogs, site.
 - [awesome-steam](https://github.com/scholtzm/awesome-steam) - 😎 A curated list of packages and resources regarding Steam development.